Sign into your Account

-Additional information for certain jurisdictions.
+Additional information for California residents.
 Willis Towers Watson is committed to respecting the privacy rights of individuals under all privacy laws applicable to us.
-Some privacy laws require that we provide specific information about individual rights to applicable consumers, which we have set forth at the end of this Notice:
+If you are a California resident, you have certain rights under California privacy laws regarding your personal information as set forth below in the Additional Information for California Residents section.

-We will retain your personal information for the period necessary to fulfill the purposes outlined in this privacy notice unless a longer retention period is required or permitted by law.
-We may retain personal information for longer where required by our regulatory obligations or professional indemnity obligations, or where we believe it is necessary to establish, defend or protect our legal rights and interests or those of others.
-With respect to the data and files we handle as a processor, we retain this personal information in accordance with our clients’ instructions.
+We will retain your personal information for the period necessary to fulfill the purposes outlined in this Notice unless a longer retention period is required or permitted by law.
+We may retain personal information for longer where required by our regulatory obligations or professional indemnity obligations, or where we believe it is necessary to establish, defend, or protect our legal rights and interests, or those of others.
+With respect to the data and files we handle as a processor or service provider, we retain this personal information in accordance with our clients' instructions.

 The Websites and Services are not directed to individuals under the age of sixteen (16), and we do not knowingly collect personal information from minors under the age of 16.
 The sole exception to the forgoing is that our services may include collection of dependent information as required by the main account holder's elections, and it is possible such dependents could be under the age of 16.

-From time to time, we may change our Privacy Notice.
-The effective date set forth at the top indicates the last time this Privacy Notice was revised.
-Checking this effective date allows you to determine whether there have been changes since the last time you reviewed the notice.
-We will notify you of changes to this privacy notice by posting the revised privacy notice on our Websites.
+From time to time, we may change our Notice.
+The effective date set forth at the top indicates the last time this Notice was revised.
+Checking this effective date allows you to determine whether there have been changes since the last time you reviewed the Notice.
+We will notify you of changes to this Notice by posting the revised Notice on our Websites and Mobile App.

-If you have any questions or comments regarding this privacy notice, please contact our Privacy Team, at 800 North Glebe Road, Arlington, VA 22203 or at email@example.com.
+If you have any questions or comments regarding this Notice, please contact our Privacy Team, at 800 North Glebe Road, Arlington, VA 22203 or at email@example.com.

-In this section, we provide information for California residents as required under California privacy laws, including the California Consumer Privacy Act (“CCPA”), which requires that we provide California residents certain specific information about how handle their personal information, whether collected online or offline.
+In this section, we provide information for California residents as required under California privacy laws, including the CCPA, which requires that we provide California residents certain specific information about how we handle their personal information, whether collected online or offline.
 This section does not address or apply to our handling of:

 Categories of personal information that we collect and disclose.
 Our collection, use and disclosure of personal information about a California resident will vary depending upon the circumstances and nature of our interactions or relationship with such resident.
-The table above sets out generally the categories of personal information (as defined by the CCPA) about California residents that we collect, sell, and disclose to others for a business purpose.
+The beginning of this document sets forth generally the categories of personal information (as defined by the CCPA) about California residents that we collect and disclose to others for a business purpose.
 We collect these categories of personal information from the sources described in the Personal information we may collect section above, and for the purposes described in the Purposes for which we use personal information section above.

 Rights of California residents.
 California law grants California residents certain rights and imposes restrictions on particular business practices as set forth below.